Nagatyy/meal_preper/README.md

-This webapp was build while learning Django.
+This webapp was built while learning Django.